If France has the Eiffel Tower and Rome has the Colosseum, what iconic tourist spot comes to mind when you think of Canada?

-If France has the Eiffel Tower, and Rome has the Colosseum, what iconic tourist spot comes to mind when you think of Canada?
-Well, because of the vastness of Canada (it is the 2nd largest country in the world, after all), it has countless natural wonders, as well as several awe-inspiring man-made attractions.
-It’s actually hard to think of just one place or monument to represent it.
+Being the second largest country in the world, it houses countless natural wonders as well as several awe-inspiring man-made attractions.
+This is probably why it’s hard to think of just one place or monument to represent it.

-So from among hundreds of marvelous sites, we have shortlisted the following five must-see places to start off your journey to discovering your amazing new country:
+It was tough to shortlist but we have picked five amazing sites from among hundreds.
+Here are must-see places to start off your journey to discovering your amazing new country:

 Niagara Falls, Ontario

-This famous tourist attraction is not just one, but is actually three majestic waterfalls located on the border of Ontario and New York (US).
+This famous tourist attraction is not just one, but actually three majestic waterfalls located on the border of Ontario and New York (US).
 Horseshoe falls on the Ontario side offers the best and most expansive views and the most attractions.
-The place offers a variety of activities: you can take a cruise, sightseeing tour, even a helicopter ride to get a closer view of the falls.
+The place offers a variety of activities – you can take a cruise, sightseeing tour, even a helicopter ride to get a closer view of the falls.
 In the vicinity are souvenir shops, golf courses, a casino, museums, wine tours, restaurants, and spas.
 Fireworks light up the sky to cap each fun-filled evening.
-You can go to the Niagara Parks official site or Niagara Falls Canada to start planning your trip.
+You can go to the Niagara Parks official site or Niagara Falls Canada to know more and start planning your trip.

 Here’s Expedia’s Niagara Falls vacation travel guide video: